 A continuation of physics 241.
-Fundamental principles of physics in relation to electricity, magnetism, light, optics and modern physics.
-Prerequisite: PHY 241.
-Three lectures and four hours of laboratory a week.
+This course offers an introduction to the fundamental principles of physics in relation to electricity, magnetism, light, optics and modern physics.
+Three lecture hours and three hours of laboratory a week.
+Prerequisite: A grade of C or higher in PHY241 or consent of the Department.